-If I were to preach Faith Promise Giving,” my first question would be: What’s God’s precise instruction concerning Faith Promise giving?
+If I were to preach on “Faith Promise Giving,” my first question would be: What’s God’s precise instruction concerning Faith Promise giving?
 Well, Faith Promise giving is without a supporting verse, for God does not “preach” it.
 Yesterday, I heard someone using the book of Esther in teaching this subject.
-And the emphasis was that Faith Promise giving is a sacrifice to be a part in saving the lost world, just like the sacrifice of Queen Esther to save the Jewish people from genocide as decreed by King Ahasuerus (see Esther 4 and other related chapters).
+And the emphasis was that Faith Promise giving is a sacrifice to be a part of saving the lost world, just like the sacrifice of Queen Esther to save the Jewish people from genocide as decreed by King Ahasuerus (see Esther 4 and other related chapters).

-But, since Faith Promise giving is not biblical, what will be your thought on someone, a pastor or a Bible scholar, who is telling the people emotionally and authoritatively, that Faith Promise giving is every Christian’s responsibility to help “save the lost world.”
+But, since Faith Promise giving is not biblical, what are your thoughts on someone, a pastor or a Bible scholar, emotionally and authoritatively telling the people that Faith Promise giving is every Christian’s responsibility to help “save the lost world”?
 Well, God has a scriptural way of supporting missionaries through cheerful giving (cf. 2 Cor.
 9:7) and giving as you prosper (cf. 1 Cor.
 16:1-20).
-Faith Promise giving thus is not God’s way.
-Hence, a pastor preaching it is not truly honest with his Bible and to God.
+This is not the way of God.
+Hence, a pastor preaching it is not truly honest with his Bible and with God.

 The Doctrine is Cheerful Giving.

-Faith Promise is not Cheerful Giving
+Faith Promise is not the Same as Cheerful Giving

 “Each one must do just as he has purposed in his heart, not grudgingly or under compulsion, for God loves a cheerful giver.
 Now concerning the collection for the saints, as I directed the churches of Galatia, so do you also.
 On the first day of every week each one of you is to put aside and save, as he may prosper, so that no collections be made when I come.”
 (2 Cor.
 9:7; 1 Cor.
 16:1-2, NASB)

 - Her Promise After She Confessed Her Dark Secret